How do I pay for my cruise? What are the deposit and final payment requirements?

 There are many ports that are not located in the city center.
 Some cruise lines will have shuttle bus services in ports that are located a 1km or more away from the closest city center and do not have adequate local transportation available.
 (Believe us, finding local transportation is not a problem in most ports.
 They will find you.)
 Schedules and days of operation are usually posted in the ship’s bulletin.

 How should I tip our guide/driver?

 Extending a gratuity to your guide or driver is strictly optional; however, in some countries, these personnel may anticipate that if you were pleased with their services, you will reward them in a monetary way.
 A commonly accepted guideline is $1 per person for a half day and $2 per person for a full day.

-Most tour departure times complement the ship’s meal service hours, so you can enjoy your meal aboard then go ashore.
+Most tour departure times complement the ship’s meal service hours, so you can enjoy your meal on board then go ashore.
 However, on some full day tours, or if you take more than one tour in a day, your return on board may not coincide with meal hours.
 A buffet, snack, or room service is usually available all the time.

 Whenever possible, shopping time is allocated within the framework of the excursions.
-However, tours are not designed primarily for Shopping.
+However, tours are not designed primarily for shopping.

-Most cruise lines indicate which tours are more physical than others in their brochures and at the Shore Excursion Desk.
+Most cruise lines indicate which tours are more physical than others in their brochures and at the shore excursion desk.
 Whatever your fitness level, we highly recommend comfortable, low-heeled walking shoes.